kjolley/BIGSdb_documentation/data_analysis.rst

 * Produce alignments - Selecting this will produce the alignment files, as well as XMFA and FASTA outputs of aligned sequences.
-This will result in the analysis taking approximately twice as long to run.
+This will result in the analysis taking longer to run.
 * Include ref sequences in alignment - When doing analysis using an annotated reference, selecting this will include the reference sequence in the alignment files.